DeFi platforms have to navigate a growing multitude of risks.

 Will this address default?
 Are we at risk of running out of liquidity?
 Is the system over-leveraged?
 Are bad actors able to flash loan our crypto away?

-Would a traditional bank consider making a loan to someone without knowing something about them?
-Of course not.
+Would a bank consider making a loan to someone without knowing something about them?
+Of course not, we aren’t banks.

 Would a traditional high-net-worth individual consider investing with a company they knew nothing about?
 Of course not.
 They’d check the D&B rating, at the very least.